 The government has created some guidance to help explain how universal credit works.

 I’m self-employed, what can I claim?

-I’m self-employed but my work have been affected by the coronavirus crisis – what can I claim?
+I’m self-employed but my work has been affected by coronavirus – what can I claim?

 Self-employment Income Support Scheme